WilliamASC22/arqivo-ai/README.md

 Arqivo AI is a public demo.

-Users should not enter real private or sensitive information, including:
+Users should not enter real private or sensitive information, including real names, addresses, ID numbers, phone numbers, emails, medical information, financial information, confidential documents, or private case details.

-* Real names
-* Addresses
-* ID numbers
-* Phone numbers
-* Emails
-* Medical information
-* Financial information
-* Confidential documents
-* Private case details

 Users should use fake demo text or placeholders.

 The main chat page does not store user-entered case text in an Arqivo AI database.
 The text is held in browser state and clears on refresh or when the user clicks Clear All.

-When a user sends a message, the case text is sent to Cloudflare Workers AI for processing.
+When a user sends a message on the main chat page, the case text is sent to Cloudflare Workers AI for processing.
 The structured agent demo sends text to the FastAPI backend for rule-based analysis.

+A human should always review the output before taking action.

 ---